nandreou/arpSpoofing/README.md

 # ARP SPOOF Tool in Go

-A Man-in-the-Middle (MITM) tool written in Go using raw packet manipulation via `gopacket`.
+A Man-in-the-Middle (MITM) tool written in Go using raw packet manipulation with `gopacket`.
 Poisons ARP tables on both the victim and gateway, intercepting all traffic transparently.

 ---